Phillies vs. Giants MLB Betting Odds, Trends & Prediction

 Phillies vs. Giants MLB Betting Trends

-The total has gone OVER in 10 of San Francisco’s last 13 games

-Over/Under has gone OVER in 6 of Philadelphia’s last 8 games when playing on the road against San Francisco
+Phillies are 6-2 SU in their last 8 games against San Francisco

-The total has gone OVER in 5 of San Francisco’s last 7 games at home

-The total has gone OVER in 10 of San Francisco’s last 13 games played in May

 Phillies vs. Giants MLB BETTING PREDICTION